f1lby/p2pblocklists/README.md

 They have been lovingly hand created and maintained since 2006 and were made public on 01 August 2024 by the author.
 This data is collected, created and maintained using both manual and semi-automated methods.

 Use cases include;
+* Discovery of assigned IP address(es) based on organisation name, country or other factor such as military or government.
 * Deny IPv4 from specific countries (GEOIP), network providers or Government / Military
 * Allow IPv4 from specific countries (GEOIP), network providers or Government / Military
 * You have a firewall which is DENY ALL, and wish to 'punch a few holes in it' for specific providers or organisations (ORGIP) - you may find your network provider listed here.